 The word "Aali Qapu" consists of two parts, Aali and Qapu, which together mean "High Gate".
 Aali Qapu Palace, with its beautiful wood-based architecture, is one of the largest and most magnificent buildings of its time and was built in the early 17th century.
 It is a 6-storey building with a height of about 48 meters.
 In this building, different floors are connected to each other by three narrow stair cases.
 On the first floor, there are two main halls called "Sadr Khaneh" or "Kashik Khaneh", used for administrative affairs.

-One of the most part of the Aali Qapu Palace is the music hall on the top floor.
+One of the most beautiful part of the Aali Qapu Palace is the music hall located on the top floor.
 On the walls and ceiling of this hall, there are beautiful plaster work with delicate cut out decorative compartments that enhanced the acoustic effect reflecting the sound of music in the hall.The music hall has three rooms, two are large and the other is smaller.

 Isfahan was chosen as the capital of Iran in 1598.
 At the same time, Urban development and constructions such as Chaharbagh Street, Naghsh Jahan Square, Imam Mosque, etc. It was during this period that Shah Abbas ordered the construction of Masjed-e Sheikh Lotfollah, and thus the foundation of the new mosque was laid on the ruins of an old mosque located in this place.
 Architect Mohammad Reza Isfahani took charge of building this mosque, which was able to build an amazing building in 18 years.
 Sheikh Lotfollah Mosque was reserved only for Shah Abbas and the royal family, and ordinary people were not allowed to enter it.
 It seems that Shah Abbas used to worship in this mosque every day from the opening of the mosque in 998 AH until the end of his life.